Alexandria Truck Accident Lawyer

 This is where a truck accident lawyer in Alexandria, VA can help.
-Jim Parrish started the Parrish Law Firm, PLLC to protect vulnerable accident victims from the tactics many insurance companies use to devalue or deny claims.
+Jim Parrish started Parrish Law Firm, PLLC to protect vulnerable accident victims from the tactics many insurance companies use to devalue or deny claims.

 Truck Accident Claims Are Complex.
 A Lawyer Can Help You Navigate the Process

 Truck accident cases tend to be more fact-intensive than other motor vehicle cases due to the number of issues and potential volume of available data.

 Because freight transportation often involves layers of relationships, pinpointing the responsible party (or parties) is the first challenge.
 It is possible that more than just the driver could be liable for the accident.

 In fact, even if the driver is 100 percent responsible for the accident, he will likely not be your only liable party.
 This is due to vicarious liability laws which hold that employers are liable for their employee’s actions, so long as those actions occur in the scope of the employee’s duties.